 About Vascular Disease

-Vascular disease is a progressive condition.
-While most anyone can develop vascular disease, certain lifestyle and genetic factors can increase the risk.
+Vascular disease includes any condition that affects the circulatory system.
+Vascular disease ranges from diseases of your arteries, veins, and lymph vessels to blood disorders that affect circulation.
+Vascular disease is a progressive condition and while anyone can develop vascular disease, certain lifestyle and genetic factors can increase the risk.
 Vascular disease mainly affects people with the following risk factors:

 - High cholesterol